sophiaaar/sophiaaar.github.io/README.md

 ## About me

-Physics student turned game developer.
+Software engineer with a focus on game engines, tooling, and automation.
 My passions include creating personal experiences in games, and encouraging others to do the same.

 I work for [modl.ai](http://modl.ai/) as a Senior Software Engineer.
-Previously, I was at Unity Technologies.
+Previously, I was at Unity Technologies for 6 years.

 Outside of work, I make [short games](https://sophiaaar.itch.io/), organise events for girls to learn game development, and mentor at Coder Dojo.